What is your ministry?

 What have been the defining moments of your Christian walk?

-I was one of 300 orphaned and abandoned children the reverend Kefa took into his home.
-While there I was able to study up until high school.
-But more than anything else, I was helped to develop a personal relationship with God, something that has come to be the most important thing in my life.
-Though I did not make it to college, I met a pastor who let me stay in his office while doing my computer studies, as well as working as a computer teacher for high school students and lay pastors around Kampala.
-I started interacting with a lot of youths.
-I remember a time when a teenage girl came to me crying after being raped repeatedly by her 34-year-old cousin.
-I was able to intervene and made sure this innocent girl was taken far away from the abusive relative.
-Since 2002, I have felt a strong conviction for helping abandoned babies, street children, and orphans in Africa.
+I was one of 300 orphaned and abandoned children.
+At the orphanage, they helped me develop a personal relationship with God, which has become the most important thing in my life.
+Though I did not make it to college, I met a pastor who let me stay in his office while doing my computer studies and working as a computer teacher for high school students and lay pastors around Kampala.
+As a result, I started interacting with a lot of youths.
+At one point, a teenage girl came to me asking for help after being raped repeatedly by her 34-year-old cousin.
+I intervened and ensured this innocent girl was taken far away from the abusive relative.
+Since then, I have felt a firm conviction to help abandoned babies, street children, and orphans in Africa.

 What do you hope to gain from participating?